Indigenous languages

 Salish Myths and Legends:

-Back to the Chehalis homepage
+Back to the Chehalis language page

-Back to Native Indian gods and monsters
+Back to the list of gods and goddesses

 Read some Native American poems